nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `add dad's birthday celebration, next thurs 1900, next thurs 2100, high`
-* `add going overseas from fri 1pm to next fri 10pm`
+* `add going overseas from fri at 1pm to next fri at 10pm`

 > * `[DATE]` and `[TIME]` has to separated by a space. <br>
 > * The comma after `[TASK]` can be replaced with a `from`. <br>